A topic from the subject of Crystallization in Chemistry.

 1. Dissolve the impure sodium chloride in a minimum amount of hot distilled water in a beaker.

-2. Heat the solution until no more solid dissolves, stirring constantly.
+2. Heat the solution, stirring constantly, until no more solid dissolves.
+(Ensure the solution is near saturation)

-3. Filter the hot solution through a filter paper into an evaporating dish.
+3. Filter the hot solution through filter paper into an evaporating dish to remove any insoluble impurities.

 4. Allow the solution to cool slowly, covered with a watch glass, over a period of several hours or overnight.